Apung Mamacalulu: The execution of Roman Payumu

-Around the middle of October 1897, a band of Capampangan revolutionaries staged a raid on Bo.
+Around the middle of October 1897, a band of Capampangan revolutionaries staged a raid on Brgy.
 Talimunduc (now Brgy.
 Lourdes Sur).
 They were from the barrio of Tibo, Mabalacat, all on horseback and led by a captain.
 They entered the Angeles boundary through an area at the foothills of the Zambales Mountains known as Pati by the Aetas, in the Sitio of Mangga, Bo.
 Sapangbato.
 On their way to Angeles town proper, they passed the barrios of Amsic and Pampang and succeeded in recruiting young men.
 In the town itself, they crossed through Henson Street and fell upon Bo.
-Talimunduc where a group of young men voluntarily joined the Katipunero, firmly believing in the cause of Katipunan Revolution that was then converging into Pampanga from the provinces of Bulacan, Bataan, Nueva Ecija and Tarlac.
+Talimunduc where a group of young men voluntarily joined the Katipunan organization, firmly believing in the cause of Philippine Revolution that was then converging into Pampanga from the provinces of Bulacan, Bataan, Nueva Ecija and Tarlac.

 Upon learning of this Katipunan raid, the Spanish cazadores ("hunters", as the Spanish Army Infantrymen were known then) and local Macabebe guardia civil (civil guards) stationed at the casa tribunal (town hall) sprang into action and rushed to Bo.
 Talimunduc.
 There they found a number of young men dressed-up in travelling clothes, but the Spaniards were told that the Katipunan band had already fled towards Bo.
 Cayapa, about 6 km to the southeast.
 So, a platoon of cazadores and guardia civil rushed to Bo.
 Cayapa in hot pursuit.
 Meanwhile, the seven dressed-up young men were arrested and their arms tied with rope in Miquit-a-sicu fashion (tied elbows meeting at one's back), the Spanish military method of tying-up prisoners, that was guaranteed to produce intense and continuous pain at the shoulders, elbows and chest.
 They were then taken to the town of Baculud (now Bacolor), then the capital of Pampanga, where the provincial jail was located.
 They were never heard from again to this day, however, two were identified – Cornelio Manalang and Crispulo Punsalan.